CARE Awareness Months

 • Schedule a toolkit discussion night for our “Stalking & Sexual Exploitation” Action Toolkit to educate your organization on what Boilermakers can do to stay safe, support survivors, and prevent stalking and sexual exploitation on and off campus.
 Click here to learn more about Action Toolkits.

-In February, CARE will focus on healthy relationships
+In February, CARE focuses on healthy relationships

 Ways to get involved in the Healthy Relationships campaign: